myntra/roulette/Readme.md

 - `dataKey`: "string" (required) root key from which user data can be accessed.

 - `resultKey`: "string" key from which result.put function can be accessed. default value is "result".
+- `workflow`: "string" to group rulesets to the same workflow.
+The parser can then be created with a wildcard pattern to filter out rilesets.  "*", "?" glob pattern matching is expected.

 ##### Rule